Big Time Adolescence: Production

-In June 2018, it was announced that Griffin Gluck, Pete Davidson, Sydney Sweeney, Machine Gun Kelly, Thomas Barbusca, Emily Arlook and Oona Laurence had joined the cast of the film, with Jason Orley directing from a screenplay he wrote.
+In June 2018, it was announced that Griffin Gluck, Pete Davidson, Sydney Sweeney, Machine Gun Kelly, Thomas Barbusca, Emily Arlook, and Oona Laurence had joined the cast of the film, with Jason Orley directing from a screenplay he wrote.
 Will Phelps, Glen Trotiner, Mason Novick, and Jeremy Garelick produced the film, under their American High and LD Entertainment banners, respectively.
 In July 2018, Jon Cryer joined the cast of the film.

 Filming

 Principal photography began in July 2018 in Syracuse, New York.
 Production also took place in Manlius, New York and Liverpool, New York.

 Release

 The film had its world premiere at the Sundance Film Festival on January 28, 2019.
-Shortly after, Hulu acquired distribution rights to the film.
-It was released on March 13, 2020 by Neon in a limited theatrical release, before digital streaming on March 20 by Hulu.
+At the Toronto International Film Festival in September 2019, Hulu acquired distribution rights to the film for $4 million, with Neon handling theatrical distribution.
+It was released on March 13, 2020, by Neon in a limited theatrical release, before digital streaming on March 20 by Hulu.

 Critical reception

 Big Time Adolescence received positive reviews from film critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 84% based on 83 critics' reviews, with an average rating of 6.7/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 85% based on 85 critics' reviews, with an average rating of 6.7/10.
 The website's critical consensus reads, "Funny, heartfelt, and brought to life by a smartly assembled ensemble, Big Time Adolescence finds fresh pleasures in the crowded coming-of-age genre."
-On Metacritic, the film holds a rating of 64 out of 100, based on 21 critics, indicating "generally favorable reviews".
+On Metacritic, the film holds a rating of 64 out of 100, based on 21 critics, indicating "generally favorable" reviews.

 Brian Lowry of CNN criticized Davidson's performance, stating, "Pete Davidson doesn't exactly stretch much as a performer."
 In the same article, Lowry praised Gluck's performance.